Jelly-RDF/jelly-rdf.github.io/docs/use-cases.md

 ## Example datasets in the Jelly format

 Below listed are some example datasets available in the Jelly format.
+All of these are in the [delimited format](user-guide.md#delimited-vs-non-delimited-jelly).
 The licenses for these datasets are specified on the linked documentation pages.

 - Large datasets (millions of triples/quads):
     - [:octicons-download-24: ASSIST-IoT weather measurements](https://w3id.org/riverbench/datasets/assist-iot-weather/1.0.3/files/jelly_full.jelly.gz) ([documentation](https://w3id.org/riverbench/datasets/assist-iot-weather/1.0.3)) – 80 million triples.